CUFP/cufp.org/src/site/2015/2015-09-03_1330_1700_t4-oleg-kiselyov-dsl-in-typed.md

 most basic installation should suffice.

 Only passing familiarity with OCaml will be assumed from the audience.
+ The typed-final style has been successfully used in Haskell, OCaml, Scala and even to some extent in Java.
+The tutorial thus should be applicable across the modern functional programming languages.
+The tutorial materials are available in OCaml and Haskell.
+For the actual presentation one programming language has to be chosen: it is chosen OCaml.
+Only passing familiarity with OCaml will be assumed from the audience.
 The tutorial will introduce all necessary language features, with comments how they may be realized in other languages.

 ## Tutorial objectives
 By the end of the tutorial, the participants will: